LumaVistaLab/DEE_DDPlusJOC_7.1_Patcher/README.md

 This project does not target ordinary channel-based E-AC-3 7.1.
 The target is specifically a DD+ JOC / Dolby Atmos for Blu-ray bitstream with a flat 7.1 coded layout.

-The supported end-to-end output workflow has two required stages: encode with the validated P2+P3 DLL, then finalize the stream with the bundled `DolbySurrEX-flag-patcher`.
+Under unified wrapper orchestration, the validated flat-7.1 implementation has two required internal stages: encode with the validated P2+P3 DLL, then finalize the stream with the bundled `DolbySurrEX-flag-patcher`.
 P2+P3 already creates the 5.1 Dolby PLIIx matrixed compatibility core; the second stage supplies its missing Surround EX signaling.

 > [!WARNING]
 > This patch implementation is validated for one exact DEE 5.2.1 binary build and the encoding/decoding paths documented below.
 It is not claimed to be a general-purpose or production-ready patch.
 Always preserve the original binary.